brianpeiris/icse2015-vr-talk/README.md

 ICSE Talk
+- What is VR?
+- Why use VR with Software Engineering?
-- Intro to VR and new generation of VR.
+- History of VR and why now is better
 - Affordances
     - Spatial Cognition
     - Manipulation and Motion